mountainMath/doodles/content/posts/2022-03-29-what-s-up-with-squamish/index.markdown

-In our [previous post we have outligned the broad problems with the recent UBCM report](https://doodles.mountainmath.ca/blog/2022/03/29/ubcm-shenanigans/), in this post we return to one particular one, the comparison of dwelling growth to population growth for "BC Major Census Metropolitan Areas" (Figure 2 in the report), paying particular attention to Squamish as the largest outlier.
+In our [previous post we have outlined the broad problems with the recent UBCM report](https://doodles.mountainmath.ca/blog/2022/03/29/ubcm-shenanigans/), in this post we return to one particular one, the comparison of dwelling growth to population growth for "BC Major Census Metropolitan Areas" (Figure 2 in the report), paying particular attention to Squamish as the largest outlier.
 To start out, let's take a comprehensive look at how dwelling and population growth play out across BC's CMAs and CAs.

 <img src="{{< blogdown/postref >}}index_files/figure-html/bc_cma_ca_pop_dw_change-1.png" width="1200" />